 Termites are most often identified by the appearance of the swarmers, their damage, and the droppings they leave behind.

 When they have their wings, there will be two pairs, similar in size and shape.
 When at rest, the termite’s wings are typically laid flat on their back and extend beyond the tip of the abdomen.

 Their wings are capable of being broken at a suture located at the base of the wing.
 Termites are sometimes called white ants.
 They can often be seen in large numbers in logs or wood lying in contact with the ground, as well as frames of buildings.

 A Termites Biology

-Termite colonies are highly structured, enabling them to quickly and efficiently adapt to changing environments.
+Their colonies are highly structured, enabling them to quickly and efficiently adapt to changing environments.
 With more of our homes centrally heated, termites are a threat in year-round.
 With potentially a dozen or more subterranean termite colonies for each acre in the Houston area, a typical home may easily have a few colonies living around it.
-Termites travel up to 130 feet from the colony, and once they discover food (e.g., your home, they leave a chemical trail for their colony to follow.
-As upwards of 1,000,000 subterranean termites live in each colony, the threat of infestation is an unfortunate reality for all of us in the greater Houston area.
+Termites travel up to 130 feet from the colony, and once they discover food (e.g., your residense, they leave a chemical trail for their colony to follow.
+As upwards of 1,000,000 subterranean termites live in each colony, the threat of infestation is an unfortunate reality for all of us in Houston TX.

-Our most common Houston foundation, the concrete slab, is the most susceptible type of construction, as termites only need a crack of one-sixty-fourth inch in the slab to enter your home.
+Our most common Houston foundation, the concrete slab, is the most susceptible type of construction, as they only need a crack of one-sixty-fourth inch in the slab to enter your home.

 Primary reproductives includes queen that established the nest after leaving other existing colonies.
 In an established nest the queen may be quite large and almost immobile.
 In some species, the queen can lay 2,000 to 3,000 eggs each day!
 The queen may live for 15 years.